vt-asaplab/FROST/attacks/README.md

 # Freq/GraphM/SAP/IHOP Attack

-For the Frequency, Graph Matching, SAP, and IHOP attacks, the attack accuracy can be evaluated by going into **Freq_GraphM_SAP_IHOP** folder then execute:
+For the Frequency, Graph Matching, SAP, and IHOP attacks, the attack accuracy can be evaluated by going into the folder **Freq_GraphM_SAP_IHOP** then execute:

 ```
 python3 debug.py [--nqr <number_of_queries>] [--nkw <number_of_keywords>] [--tpr <true_positive_rate>] [--fpr <false_positive_rate>] [--dataset <dataset>] [--att <attack_type>] [--defense <defense_mechanism>]